Sibenik is a beautiful, uncrowded city on the Adriatic sea. As one of Croatia’s oldest cities, Sibenik has an abundance of historic sites.

 Experience this history through augmented reality glasses that recreate the sounds and scenes of 17th century Sibenik.

 Tickets to all 4 fortresses, and additional information, can be found on the Fortress of Sibenik website.

 After another day of exploring, it’s time to relax at a local beach.
 Banj Beach is the closest, for those staying in Sibenik.
 It is a small pleasant beach, just a 20-minute walk from downtown.
 With a car, there are other great beaches outside of downtown.
 Try these favourite Sibenik beaches:

 Day Trip – Sibenik to Krka National Park

 Krka National Park makes a great day trip from Sibenik.

-At Krka you’ll discover several amazing waterfalls and colourful green lakes.
-You can even go swimming at Krka (unlike Plitvice Lakes National Park).
-There are several buses a day that will take you to the park entrances at either Skradin or Lozovac.
-Check the Sibenik Bus Station schedules to plan your Krka tour.
+Discover Krka’s amazing waterfalls and colourful green lakes.
+Swimming is permitted at Krka (unlike Plitvice Lakes National Park).
+Several buses a day stop at the park entrances at either Skradin or Lozovac.
+Check the Sibenik Bus Station schedules to plan a Krka National Park tour.